Kristoff-Zimmerman/odin-recipes/README.md

 # odin-recipes

-This is a project for demonstrating html skills
+This is a project for demonstrating html skills.

 This project is part of The Odin Project cirriculum